Conni Ellisor: Orchestral repertoire

 Ellisor’s contributions to the orchestral repertoire include such uniquely American works as Blackberry Winter for mountain dulcimer and strings, and Whiskey Before Breakfast – Partita for Bluegrass Band and Strings.
 Blackberry Winter has generated widespread NPR airplay and was featured on All Things Considered.
 Her long and productive association with the Nashville Chamber Orchestra resulted in the premieres of 11 of her works.
-Three were recorded for broadcast by NPR’s Performance Today, and her “Conversations In Silence” became the title track on the orchestra’s 1997 debut album on Warner Bros.
+Three were recorded for broadcast by NPR’s Performance Today, and her Conversations In Silence became the title track on the orchestra’s 1997 debut album on Warner Bros.
+The Bangor Daily News described Conversations in Silence as "lush and layered with all of the sounds the stringed instruments are able to make alone and together."

 NPR Senior Producer Benjamin Roe’s comment that “the NCO truly is what’s new in classical music” is a testament to Ellisor’s groundbreaking contributions to the group’s repertoire.
-Among the pieces commissioned by the NCO was "Sea Without A Shore," written for orchestra, marimba and percussion and premiered by the NCO, Christopher Norton and world-renowned percussion ensemble Nexus.
+Among the pieces commissioned by the NCO was Sea Without A Shore, written for orchestra, marimba and percussion and premiered by the NCO, Christopher Norton and world-renowned percussion ensemble Nexus.
 Other of her works have been premiered and recorded by the St. Paul Chamber Orchestra, London Symphony, Nexus Chamber Orchestra, Denver Brass, Camelli Quartet, New York Treble Singers, Hamburg Radio Orchestra and the London Philharmonic.

 Recent commissions

-Recent commissions and premieres include “Diaspora” by the Nashville Symphony (2011), her second concerto for mountain dulcimer and orchestra, “Broad Band of Light”, by the Tucson Symphony (2012), "Tres Danzas De Vida" by the Arlington (NY) High School Philharmonia Orchestra (2013), “Fort of Shadows” by the Arlington High School Sinfonia Orchestra (2014), and “The Bass Whisperer”, a concerto for electric bass written with and for 5x Grammy-winning bassist Victor Wooten and commissioned by the Nashville Symphony, the Colorado Symphony, and the Chicago Sinfonietta (2015/2016).
+Recent commissions and premieres include Diaspora by the Nashville Symphony (2011), her second concerto for mountain dulcimer and orchestra, Broad Band of Light, by the Tucson Symphony (2012), Tres Danzas De Vida by the Arlington (NY) High School Philharmonia Orchestra (2013), Fort of Shadows by the Arlington High School Sinfonia Orchestra (2014), and The Bass Whisperer, a concerto for electric bass written with and for 5x Grammy-winning bassist Victor Wooten and commissioned by the Nashville Symphony, the Colorado Symphony, and the Chicago Sinfonietta (2015/2016).
 She has also written and recorded the score for the SONY/Affirm film All Saints (2017) with composer/multi-instrumentalist (and husband) John Mock, through their production company, Drowsy Maggie Productions.
 Conni Ellisor’s works are represented by LeDor Publishing.